sblum55/SAM-SIMON-CHALLENGE/README.md

 - Create start button
 - Allow player to be able to push start button to iniate game
 - Get computer to flash random circle
-- Get computer to flash random cicle and add one flash to the sequence on every round
+- Get computer to flash random cicle and add one flash to the sequence on every round (predeterminded by an array)
 - Allow player to click circles
 - Keep track of computers sequence
 - Keep track of players sequence